JohnCoene/coronavirus/docs/api.md

 The latest version (`0.1.0`) comes with an API that is freely available at [shiny.john-coene.com:8080](http://shiny.john-coene.com:8080/__swagger__/).

+> [!NOTE]
+> Please kindly try to deploy the application yourself to reduce the load on my server or consider donating as hosting is not free.
+>
+> <a class="github-button" href="https://github.com/sponsors/JohnCoene" data-icon="octicon-heart" aria-label="Sponsor @JohnCoene on GitHub">Sponsor</a>

 ## Endpoints

 There is one endpoint for each data source, see the [swagger documentation](http://shiny.john-coene.com:8080/__swagger__/).